 Passing the GED test is a way to earn a secondary school credential without graduating from a traditional high school.
 The GED is a seven-and-a-half hour exam with four separate test sections that measure knowledge and skills expected of high school graduates.
 South Carolina does not require that GED candidates take a prep course before sitting down to take the test.
 However, enrolling in a preparatory course can help familiarize you with what is on the test, the types of questions you will be asked, and the computer format used for the GED.
 Additionally, a prep course might help you increase your scores.
 In our GED Prep classes we identify what skills you already have, what skills you need to work on, and which you test taking skills you might need to develop in order to alleviate any anxieties you may have.

 9 A.M. - 12 P.M.

-Tuesday and Thursday evenings through ZOOM from 5 P.M. - 7 P.M.
+Tuesday and Thursday evenings from 5 P.M. - 7 P.M.
 Teachers will have the Zoom camera on while teaching to the in-person students.

 Other virtual lessons will be provided through Essential Education.
 Five hours ourisde of the virtual class time is expected.

 Students must complete registration packet and placement testing in order to enroll in classes.
 Registration is by appointment only.
 Bring your driver’s license or state issued ID along with $25 Registration fee.
 Plan on staying at least three hours. (*Scholarships are available for payment of the GED tests, which total $150.
 Students must meet program guidelines to be eligible for the scholarship.)